immanuel404/Prompt_AI/README.md

 Laravel + Vue | OpenRouter AI -
 Provides an interface for prompting various AI models via the OpenRouter API.

-- Choose from a selection of available AI models.
+- Choose from a selection of available AI models and enter prompt.

-- Submit a prompt and see responses displayed dynamically.

-- get API key from the OpenRouter AI website.
+- #get API key from the OpenRouter website.

 <br/>